Right Ginza: Book 4

-Book 4 is a small text connected to the story of Hibil Ziwa's descent into the underworld (World of Darkness).
-Before descending into the underworld, Hibil Ziwa, along with Sheetil and Anush, are baptized by Manda ḏ-Hayyi and Mara ḏ-Rabuta ("The Lord of Greatness").
-Some parts of the book are derived from Qolasta prayers 82 and 180–188 (Drower's CP numbering).
+Book 4 is a small text connected to the story of Hibil's descent into the World of Darkness.
+Before descending into the underworld, Hibil, along with Shitil and Anush, are baptized by Manda ḏ-Hayyi and Mara ḏ-Rabuta ("The Lord of Greatness").
+Some parts of the book are derived from Qulasta prayers 82 and 180–188 (Drower's CP numbering).
 Titled The Mystery and the Book and the Commentary of the First Doctrine (raza u-sidra u-aprašata ḏ-šuta qadmaita) in Gelbert (2011).
 31 paragraphs in Gelbert (2011).

 Book 5

 Book 5 contains 5 separate prose texts.
 The first one, which is also the largest, deals with a journey to the Underworld.
 The Al-Saadi translation treats this as three separate books, leading in book numbering in the Al-Saadi edition diverging from the other editions (Lidzbarski and Gelbert) from this point onward.
 The 5 sections are: